cshuptrine/nyckle-website-new/_posts/2022-08-09-content-moderation-of-social-network-taimi-case-study.md

 date: 2022-08-09
 author: oscar
 stage: false
-seo_title: Taimi Customer Story
 summary: <i>Our average moderation time went down by three times, auto moderation coverage increased four times, and accuracy imporoved to 96%!</i> – Vladislav Yavorskyi, Moderation Manager, Taimi
-seo_description: Taimi used Nyckel’s text classification API to increase curation coverage and accuracy and reduce latency over time with its auto-retrain.
+description: Taimi used Nyckel’s text classification API to increase curation coverage and accuracy and reduce latency over time with its auto-retrain.
 Read more.
-og_image: /blog/images/taimi-case-study-header-image.png
+image: /blog/images/taimi-case-study-header-image.webp
-og_image_alt: Taimi uses Nyckel for content moderation
+image_alt: Taimi uses Nyckel for content moderation
 ---

 <a href="https://taimi.com">Taimi</a> is an LGBTQ+ dating app, with over 16 million users on the platform.
 With a community as large as Taimi’s, content moderation is critical to ensure a positive user experience.